dgreen/dgreenold-github-io/source/_posts/2013-07-14-updating-java-slash-netbeans-on-os-x.md

 to migration from  the earlier release.
 Then, when you are ready to eliminate the old version of NetBeans, go to the /Applications/NetBeans directory and delete only that old version.

+Update:  25 Jan 2014 -- The template directory is made when the first template is created.
+On the Mac, it is located at `~/Library/Application\ Support/NetBeans/7.4/config/Templates` and has a `Classes` directory and a `Properties` directory.
+It appears that one can move the templates from one config directory to a new one as part of migrating.